Grand jury investigation of Catholic Church sexual abuse in Pennsylvania: Diocese of Pittsburgh lawsuits

 In January 2020, a lawsuit against the Diocese of Pittsburgh which was filed by sex abuse survivors, as well as their parents, in September 2018 was allowed to move forward.
 In February 2020, it was reported that the lawsuit didn't involve requests for monetary awards, but rather greater disclosure of sex abuse records.
 On April 15, 2020, a man filed a lawsuit against the Diocese of Pittsburgh for allegedly shielding priests who sexually abused him as a boy.
 On August 7, 2020, a new lawsuit was filed against the Diocese of Pittsburgh from a man alleging that Father Leo Burchianti attacked and raped him twice when he was an altar boy.
 Burchianti, who died in 2013, is also accused of having inappropriate sexual relationships with at least eight boys and was previously mentioned in the state grand jury report.
-Former Pittsburgh Bishop Cardinal Donald Wuerl and current bishop David Zubik have been named as defendants in numerous lawsuits involving the Diocese of Pittsburgh as well.
+Former Pittsburgh Bishop Cardinal Donald Wuerl and bishop David Zubik have been named as defendants in numerous lawsuits involving the Diocese of Pittsburgh as well.

 On August 13, 2020, 25 new sex abuse lawsuits were filed against the Diocese of Pittsburgh.